 Offer valuable and educational content to your audience

 So, you’ve established an online presence.
 You have a well-designed user-friendly website that clearly communicates your services and value to the consumer.
 You’ve set up multiple social media accounts.
 What now?

 The best way to create title industry authority is to write what you know and promote it on social media.
-You are the expert, so you should demonstrate how your company and services provide a solution to your clients' needs.
-Check out the blog at Hallmark Abstract Service, LLC about the new DFS rules on the New York title industry.
+You are the expert, so you should demonstrate how your company and services provide a solution to your clients’ needs.
 The company does a great job of creating thought leadership by providing timely commentary on issues the industry faces and promoting the content on various social media platforms.

 Blogging is an inbound strategy that works for every industry.
 Regularly blogging (at least once a week, but some marketers recommend 2-3 times a week) generates 126% more leads for businesses than those who don’t.
 Writing can consume a lot of time, so some companies outsource this to professional content writers.
 This may seem like a good idea, but many experts warn that this could result in sub-par content.
 It’s good to inject your unique perspectives and personality into your content.
 Even though people are doing business online, ultimately, people want to connect on a personal level with your business.
 Lots of people do what you do, show what sets you apart.